kirby-tools/kirby-copilot/README.md

 ## Welcome!

 Thank you for purchasing Kirby Copilot.
-We appreciate your decision to enhance your Kirby projects with our plugin, and we're here to make sure to get you started as quickly and smoothly as possible.
+We appreciate your decision to enhance your Kirby projects with our plugin.
+This document is intended to help you get started with Kirby Copilot as quickly and easily as possible.

 ## Getting Started